surinder2000/CI-CD-pipelining/README.md

-# CI/CD pipelining using Git, Github, Docker and Jenkins
+# Automating testing and deployment operation using Git, Github, Docker and Jenkins

 In this project i am going to integrate Git, Github, Docker and Jenkins to automate testing and deployment opeartion of software/application.